Australia’s Joint External Evaluation of International Health Regulations Implementation

-The World Health Organization (WHO) has established a Monitoring and Evaluation Framework for assessing country compliance with the International Health Regulations (2005) (IHR).
+The World Health Organization (WHO) has established a Monitoring and Evaluation Framework to assess country compliance with the International Health Regulations (2005) (IHR).
 One pillar of the framework is the Joint External Evaluation (JEE).

-The JEE is a voluntary process in which a team of internal and external experts jointly assess country capacity under the IHR to prevent, detect and respond to public health threats across 19 core capacities of the IHR.
+The JEE is a voluntary process in which a team of internal and external experts jointly assess a country’s ability to prevent, detect and respond to public health threats across 19 core capacities of the IHR.

-The JEE is completed in two-stages: an initial self-evaluation conducted by the host country using the JEE tool, and an in-country evaluation conducted by an external evaluation team of subject matter experts, done in close collaboration with the hose country.
+The JEE is completed in two-stages: an initial self-evaluation conducted by the host country using the JEE Tool, and an in-country evaluation conducted by an external evaluation team of subject matter experts, in close collaboration with the host country.